 Another way employers use MERPs is paired with a group health plan, usually a high deductible health plan (HDHP).
 With this type of MERP, employers usually raise the deductible on the current health plan and reimburse employees for the difference in the deductible.
 This effectively allows employers to self-insure a portion of their group insurance plan using pre-tax dollars, which leads to significant savings without any change in coverage.

-MERPs paired with a group plan are commonly called group coverage HRAs (GCHRAs), integrated HRAs, deductible HRAs, or group HRA.
+MERPs paired with a group plan are commonly called group coverage HRAs (GCHRAs), integrated HRAs, deductible HRAs, traditional HRAs, or group HRAs.

 MERPs with an individual plan

 Here, employers can offer a group health insurance policy to one class of employees and an ICHRA to another class of employees who choose their own individual coverage.
-For example, full-time employees may be offered group health insurance while part-time employees are offered the ICHRA.
+For example, you can offer full-time employees group health insurance while offering part-time employees the ICHRA.
+You just can't give the same class of employees a choice between the two.

 MERPs for vision and dental